craig-davis/craig-davis.github.io/_posts/2021-07-26-Jeep-XJ-Crossmember-Exhaust-Hanger.markdown

 ## Parts

 As usual, there's an Amazon affiliate link in case you'd like to support these posts and need this part.
+The nuts and screws you should be able to find at a good hardware store for just a couple of dollars.

-* M6-1.00 Self Locking Stover Nuts
+* [M6-1.00 Self Locking Stover Nuts][stover]
-* M6 Washers
+* [M6 Washers][washer]
-* M6-1.00x16mm Button Head Cap Screws
+* [M6-1.00x16mm Button Head Cap Screws][screws]
 * [DEA A5208 Transmission Mount][mount]

 ## Remove the part and get it on your workbench

-You'll need to remover your transmission crossmember and then your transmission mount in order to access the exhaust mount.
+You'll need to remove your transmission crossmember and then your transmission mount in order to access the exhaust mount.
 Remember to securely support your transmission when you do this.

 ## Drill out the rivets and separate the parts